Hierogifle/ai-odyssey/Odysse_IA.md

 - Apollonius de Rhodes. (s.d.).
 Argonautiques (IV, 1638‑1648)
 <a name="aristote"></a>
 - Aristote. (s.d.).
 Premiers Analytiques (I, 4).
+<a name="babbage1834"></a>
+- Babbage, C. (1834).
+On the principles of the analytical engine [Machine analytique]
+<a name="boole1854"></a>
+- Boole, G. (1854).
+An investigation of the laws of thought, on which are founded the mathematical theories of logic and probabilities.
+Macmillan.
+<a name="brin1998"></a>
+- Brin, S., & Page, L. (1998).
+The anatomy of a large-scale hypertextual web search engine.
+Computer Networks and ISDN Systems, 30(1-7), 107–117.
+<a name="brown2020"></a>
+- Brown, T. B., Mann, B., Ryder, N., Subbiah, M., Kaplan, J., Dhariwal, P., Neelakantan, A., Shyam, P., Sastry, G., Askell, A., Agarwal, S., Herbert-Voss, A., Krueger, G., Henighan, T., Child, R., Ramesh, A., Ziegler, D. M., Wu, J., Winter, C., … Amodei, D. (2020).
+Language models are few-shot learners.
+Advances in Neural Information Processing Systems, 33, 1877–1901.
+<a name="bymycar2025"></a>
+- Bymycar Webzine.
+(2025).
+Voiture autonome de niveau 5 : pour quand ?
+<a name="caducee2016"></a>
+- Caducee.net.
+(2016, November 1).
+Cancérologie : l’IA Watson d’IBM fait déjà mieux que les médecins.
+<a name="capek1920"></a>
+- Čapek, K. (1920).
+R.U.R.
+(Rossum’s Universal Robots).
+<a name="chen2021"></a>
+- Chen, M., Radford, A., Child, R., Wu, J., Jun, H., Luan, D., & Sutskever, I. (2021).
+Learning transferable visual models from natural language supervision.
+Proceedings of the 38th International Conference on Machine Learning (ICML 2021), 139, 8748–8763.
+PMLR.
 <a name="cheval2018"></a>
 - Cheval, B., Tipura, E., Burra, N., Frossard, J., Chanal, J., Orsholits, D., Radel, R., & Boisgontier, M. P. (2018).
 Avoiding sedentary behaviors requires more cortical resources than avoiding physical activity: An EEG study.
 Neuropsychologia, 119, 68–80. https://doi.org/10.1016/j.neuropsychologia.2018.07.029
+<a name="crevier1993"></a>
+- Crevier, D. (1993).
+AI: The Tumultuous History of the Search for Artificial Intelligence.
+Basic Books.
 <a name="devinci"></a>
 - de Vinci, L. (s.d.).
 Codex Atlanticus.
+<a name="devlin2018"></a>
+- Devlin, J., Chang, M.-W., Lee, K., & Toutanova, K. (2018).
+BERT: Pre-training of deep bidirectional transformers for language understanding. arXiv preprint arXiv:1810.04805.
 <a name="diamond1997"></a>
 - Diamond, J. M. (1997).
 Guns, germs, and steel: The fates of human societies.
 W.W.
 Norton & Company
 <a name="dondi1365"></a>
 - Dondi, G. (1365–1381).
 Astrarium [Horloge astronomique]
 <a name="freeth2021"></a>
 - Freeth, T., Higgon, D., Dacanalis, A., et al. (2021).
 A Model of the Cosmos in the ancient Greek Antikythera Mechanism.
 Scientific Reports, 11, 5821. https://doi.org/10.1038/s41598-021-84310-w
+<a name="friston2010"></a>
+- Friston, K. (2010).
+The free-energy principle: a unified brain theory?
+Nature Reviews Neuroscience, 11(2), 127–138.
+<a name="friston2016"></a>
+- Friston, K., Rosch, R., Parr, T., Price, C., & Bowman, H. (2016).
+Deep temporal models and active inference.
+Neuroscience & Biobehavioral Reviews, 68, 862–879.
+<a name="godel1931"></a>
+- Gödel, K. (1931). Über formal unentscheidbare Sätze der Principia Mathematica und verwandter Systeme I. Monatshefte für Mathematik und Physik, 38(1), 173–198.
+<a name="gomez2015"></a>
+- Gomez-Uribe, C. A., & Hunt, N. (2015).
+The Netflix recommender system: Algorithms, business value, and innovation.
+ACM Transactions on Management Information Systems, 6(4), Article 13.
+<a name="goodfellow2014"></a>
+- Goodfellow, I., Pouget-Abadie, J., Mirza, M., Xu, B., Warde-Farley, D., Ozair, S., … & Bengio, Y. (2014).
+Generative adversarial nets.
+Advances in Neural Information Processing Systems, 27, 2672–2680.
+<a name="google2015"></a>
+- Google Inc. (2015).
+An update on Glass.
+Official Google Blog.
 <a name="gowlett2016"></a>
 - Gowlett, J. A. J. (2016).
 The discovery of fire by humans: A long and convoluted process.
 Philosophical Transactions of the Royal Society B: Biological Sciences, 371(1696), 20150164. https://doi.org/10.1098/rstb.2015.0164
 <a name="harmand2015"></a>
 - Harmand, S., Lewis, J. E., Feibel, C. S., Lepre, C. J., Roche, H., & Quinn, R. (2015).
 3.3-million-year-old stone tools from Lomekwi 3, West Turkana, Kenya.
 Nature, 521(7552), 310–315. https://doi.org/10.1038/nature14464
 <a name="heron"></a>
 - Héron d’Alexandrie. (s.d.).
 Pneumatica.
+<a name="hoffman2018"></a>
+- Hoffman, R. R., & Hancock, P. A. (2018).
+Deep learning and human factors: Tracks and applications.
+Human Factors, 60(8), 1171–1183.
 <a name="hill1993"></a>
 - Hill, D. R. (1993).
 Islamic science and engineering.
 Edinburgh University Press.
+<a name="hollerith1890"></a>
+- Hollerith, H. (1890).
+Tabulating machine for the U.S. Census [Machine à cartes perforées].
 <a name="idel1990"></a>
 - Idel, M. (1990).
 Golem: Jewish magical and mystical traditions on the artificial anthropoid.
 State University of New York Press
+<a name="irobot2005"></a>
+- iRobot Corporation.
+(2005).
+Roomba user manual. iRobot.
 <a name="jaquet1775"></a>
 - Jaquet-Droz, P., & Jaquet-Droz, H. (1775).
 Automates de Jaquet-Droz [Automates mécaniques]
+<a name="jordan2015"></a>
+- Jordan, M. I., & Mitchell, T. M. (2015).
+Machine learning: Trends, perspectives, and prospects.
+Science, 349(6245), 255–260.
 <a name="kahneman2011"></a>
 - Kahneman, D. (2011). _Thinking, fast and slow_.
 Farrar, Straus and Giroux
+<a name="krizhevsky2012"></a>
+- Krizhevsky, A., Sutskever, I., & Hinton, G. E. (2012).
+ImageNet classification with deep convolutional neural networks.
+Advances in Neural Information Processing Systems, 25, 1097–1105.
 <a name="leibniz1679"></a>
 - Leibniz, G. W. (1679).
 Explication de l’Arithmétique Binaire [Manuscrit].
+<a name="lemonde2025"></a>
+- Le Monde.
+(2025).
+Non, les véhicules autonomes ne sont pas pour demain.
 <a name="leroi1964"></a>
 - Leroi-Gourhan, A. (1964).
 Le geste et la parole.
 Albin Michel
 <a name="lewis2002"></a>
 - Lewis-Williams, D. (2002).
 The mind in the cave: Consciousness and the origins of art.
 Thames & Hudson
+<a name="lighthill1973"></a>
+- Lighthill, J. (1973).
+Artificial Intelligence: A General Survey.
+Science Research Council.
 <a name="lindblom1990"></a>
 - Lindblom, B. (1990).
 Speaking about feelings: Conceptions of emotion across the life span.
 Psychology and Aging, 4(4), 517–523. https://doi.org/10.1037/0882-7974.4.4.517
 <a name="llull1305"></a>
 - Llull, R. (vers 1305).
 Ars Magna [La Grande Art]
+<a name="lovelace1843"></a>
+- Lovelace, A. A. (1843).
+Notes sur la machine analytique de Charles Babbage.
+<a name="mao2019"></a>
+- Mao, J., Gan, C., Kohli, P., Tenenbaum, J. B., & Wu, J. (2019).
+Neuro-symbolic concept learner: Interpreting scenes, words, and sentences from natural supervision.
+International Conference on Learning Representations.
+<a name="mccarthy1956"></a>
+- McCarthy, J., Minsky, M. L., Rochester, N., & Shannon, C. E. (1956).
+Proposal for the Dartmouth Summer Research Project on Artificial Intelligence.
+Unpublished manuscript.
+<a name="mcculloch1943"></a>
+- McCulloch, W. S., & Pitts, W. (1943).
+A logical calculus of the ideas immanent in nervous activity.
+The Bulletin of Mathematical Biophysics, 5(4), 115–133.
+<a name="mcdermott1982"></a>
+- McDermott, J. (1982).
+Rl-ml: A rule-based program for configuring computer systems.
+Artificial Intelligence, 19(1), 39–88.
+<a name="millidge2020"></a>
+- Millidge, B., Tschantz, A., & Buckley, C. L. (2020).
+On the relationship between active inference and control as inference.
+Entropy, 22(4), 408.
+<a name="minsky1951"></a>
+- Minsky, M., & Edmonds, D. (1951).
+SNARC: A Neural Network Simulator.
+Report, MIT.
+<a name="minsky1969"></a>
+- Minsky, M., & Papert, S. (1969).
+Perceptrons.
+MIT Press.
+<a name="newell1956"></a>
+- Newell, A., & Simon, H. A. (1956).
+The Logic Theorist: A program that simulates the human thought process.
+IRE Transactions on Information Theory, 2(3), 61–79.
+<a name="openai2023"></a>
+- OpenAI.
+(2023, 14 mars).
+GPT-4 technical report.
+OpenAI. https://openai.com/research/gpt-4
+<a name="oregan2001"></a>
+- O’Regan, J. K., & Noë, A. (2001).
+A sensorimotor account of vision and visual consciousness.
+Behavioral and Brain Sciences, 24(5), 939–973.
 <a name="ovide"></a>
 - Ovide. (s.d.).
 Métamorphoses (X, 243‑297)
+<a name="paletta2013"></a>
+- Paletta, L., Swoboda, J., & Fritz, G. (2013).
+Active visual perception for human–robot interaction.
+Robotics and Autonomous Systems, 61(6), 558–569.
 <a name="pascal1642"></a>
 - Pascal, B. (1642).
 La Pascaline [Machine à calculer].
+<a name="pearl1988"></a>
+- Pearl, J. (1988).
+Probabilistic Reasoning in Intelligent Systems: Networks of Plausible Inference.
+Morgan Kaufmann.
+<a name="radford2018"></a>
+- Radford, A., Narasimhan, K., Salimans, T., & Sutskever, I. (2018).
+Improving language understanding by generative pre-training.
+OpenAI.
 <a name="raichle2022"></a>
 - Raichle, M. E., & Gusnard, D. A. (2002).
 Appraising the brain’s energy budget.
 Proceedings of the National Academy of Sciences, 99(16), 10237–10239. https://doi.org/10.1073/pnas.172399499
+<a name="ramesh2021"></a>
+- Ramesh, A., Pavlov, M., Goh, G., Gray, S., Voss, C., Radford, A., Chen, M., & Sutskever, I. (2021).
+Zero-shot text-to-image generation.
+Proceedings of the 38th International Conference on Machine Learning (ICML 2021), 139, 8821–8831.
+PMLR.
+<a name="rosenblatt1958"></a>
+- Rosenblatt, F. (1958).
+The perceptron: A probabilistic model for information storage and organization in the brain.
+Psychological Review, 65(6), 386–408.
+<a name="rumelahart1986"></a>
+- Rumelhart, D. E., Hinton, G. E., & Williams, R. J. (1986).
+Learning representations by back-propagating errors.
+Nature, 323(6088), 533–536.
+<a name="sae2018"></a>
+- SAE International.
+(2018).
+Taxonomy and definitions for terms related to driving automation systems for on-road motor vehicles (J3016_201806).
+<a name="shannon1948"></a>
+- Shannon, C. E. (1948).
+A Mathematical Theory of Communication.
+Bell System Technical Journal, 27(3), 379–423.
+<a name="shortliffe1976"></a>
+- Shortliffe, E. H. (1976).
+Computer-Based Medical Consultations: MYCIN.
+Elsevier.
+<a name="stat2017"></a>
+- Stat News.
+(2017, September 5).
+IBM’s Watson recommended ‘unsafe and incorrect’ cancer treatments, study finds.
 <a name="thomas1265"></a>
 - Thomas d’Aquin.
 (1265–1273).
 Summa Theologica [Somme théologique]
+<a name="turing1936"></a>
+- Turing, A. M. (1936).
+On computable numbers, with an application to the Entscheidungsproblem.
+Proceedings of the London Mathematical Society, 2(42), 230–265.
+<a name="turing1950"></a>
+- Turing, A. M. (1950).
+Computing machinery and intelligence.
+Mind, 59(236), 433–460.
+<a name="vaswani2017"></a>
+- Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., … & Polosukhin, I. (2017).
+Attention Is all you need.
+Advances in Neural Information Processing Systems, 30, 5998–6008.
+<a name="vidal2018"></a>
+- Vidal, M., & Piater, J. (2018).
+Beyond pixels: A comprehensive survey from visual recognition to cognition.
+Artificial Intelligence, 258, 66–115. https://doi.org/10.1016/j.artint.2018.01.004
+<a name="von1945"></a>
+- von Neumann, J. (1945).
+First Draft of a Report on the EDVAC.
+University of Pennsylvania.
+<a name="wiener1948"></a>
+- Wiener, N. (1948).
+Cybernetics: Or Control and Communication in the Animal and the Machine.
+MIT Press.
 <a name="white1962"></a>
 - White, L. T. Jr. (1962).
 Medieval technology and social change.
 Oxford University Press.
+<a name="whitehead1910"></a>
+- Whitehead, A. N., & Russell, B. (1910–1913).
+Principia Mathematica (Vols.
+I–III).
+Cambridge University Press.
+<a name="wickens2008"></a>
+- Wickens, C. D. (2008).
+Engineering psychology and human performance (4ᵉ éd.).
+Pearson.
 <a name="wrangham2009"></a>
 - Wrangham, R. (2009).
 Shallow-water habitats as sources of fallback foods for hominins.
 American Journal of Physical Anthropology, 140(4), 630–642. https://doi.org/10.1002/ajpa.21122
+<a name="yarbus1967"></a>
+- Yarbus, A. L. (1967).
+Eye Movements and Vision.
+Plenum Press.
+<a name="yudkowsky2020"></a>
+- Yudkowsky, E. (2020).
+Coordination problem for beneficial AI.
+AI Alignment Forum.